-In September 2016, Governor Brown signed two legislative acts that comprised the new law governing Accessory Dwelling Units (ADUs), AB 2299 and SB 1069, both of which came into effect on January 1, 2017.
-The new law amended various sections of Government Code section 65852.2 which regulates ADUs (formerly called Second Dwelling Units) and invalidates a local agency’s existing ADU ordinance if it does not comply with all requirements of the newly adopted state standards.
-The intent of the new law is to reduce the regulatory, physical and financial barriers to constructing ADUs to encourage construction of smaller, often more affordable housing options, for seniors, young adults, and others who are affected by the housing shortage in California.
+In September 2016, Governor Brown signed two legislative acts that comprised the new law governing accessory dwelling units (ADUs), AB 2299 and SB 1069, both of which came into effect on January 1, 2017.
+The new statute amended various sections of Government Code section 65852.2 which regulates accessory dwelling units (formerly called second dwelling units) and invalidates a local agency’s existing accessory dwelling unit ordinance if it does not comply with all requirements of the newly adopted state standards.
+The intent of the new law is to reduce the regulatory, physical and financial barriers to constructing accessory dwelling units and encourage construction of smaller, often more affordable housing options, for seniors, young adults, and others who are affected by the housing shortage in California.

-On March 14, 2017, the Board of Supervisors adopted a temporary Interim Ordinance (Ordinance No. 4507) as an Urgency Measure, pursuant to Government Code section 65858.
-The summary of the new provisions in the ADU Interim Ordinance is provided in the link below.
-Ordinance No. 4507 became effective upon adoption and will be in effect for non-coastal areas for 45 days (until April 28, 2017).
-The regulations in effect for ADUs in coastal areas will default to state standards, as set by Government Code Section 65852.2.
+On March 14, 2017, the Board of Supervisors adopted an Interim Ordinance (Ordinance No. 4507) to regulate accessory dwelling units in non-coastal areas as an Urgency Measure, pursuant to Government Code section 65858.
+A summary of the new provisions in the ADU Interim Ordinance is provided in the link below.
+Ordinance No. 4507 will be in effect for non-coastal areas for 45 days (until April 28, 2017).

 - Ordinance No. 4507 (ADU Interim Ordinance)

 - March 14, 2017 Board Hearing (Item No. 20)

 - Summary of ADU Interim Ordinance Standards